 We hope both BES members and non members will be excited to participate in this event.
 Registration and payment will be taken by the BES website in the usual way and the name and email address of those who have booked will be given to our virtual platform provider, the Royal College of Physicians, in London who is fully compliant with GDPR.
 A password code and link will then be issued to each participant a week before the meeting, encrypted for their use only.
 Delegates who have booked but who are unable to participate on the day will be able to access the recorded meeting for a limited time period after the event.

 The conference is awarded 6 hours verifiable CPD under Development Outcome C

-SSM 20 The tooth, the whole tooth and nothing but the tooth
+Regional Meeting 20 Online: The tooth, the whole tooth and nothing but the tooth

 Mohamed I Fayad

 Cracking the crack teeth code utilizing CBCT imaging: A New Perspectives on Diagnosis, CBCT Imaging, Treatment Strategies, and Outcomes.

 A lack of consensus exists among dentists and endodontists in cracked teeth.
 Accurate clinical evaluation, imaging and diagnosis is paramount to properly treatment planning cracked teeth.
 With the resurgence of the philosophy of saving compromised teeth over extraction, and our patients’ desire to save their teeth, the question remains: “Which cracked teeth should be treated and which cracked teeth should be extracted?”
 Applying the current understanding of the ultrastructure of teeth in conjunction with modern diagnostic technologies, materials, adhesive techniques, and restorative approaches, dentists can now use minimally invasive biomimetic techniques to provide restorations that come close to functionally and biomechanically mimicking the original, healthy state of a tooth.